CuiChangIsLaJi/preNet/README.md

   `python train_and_test.py --config-path config/ --model-path model/`
   To predict the docking activity of a 60-nt pre-RNA:
   `python predict.py --config-path config/ --model model/ --sequence [sequence]`
-  To interpret the model with Gradient Class Activation Mapping:
+  To interpret the model with Gradient Class Activation Mapping(besides the figures, the program would also dump a `candidates.csv` file with the sorted predicted scores of positive samples):
-  `python interpret.py --config-path config/ --model model/ --threshold [threshold score to select the candidates you are interested in]`
+  `python interpret.py --config-path config/ --model model/
- # Oops !
-  A severe error has been made during my preparation of the dataset!
-Sorry for that.
-The corrected release would be uploaded during 4.29~5.5.